Huotes/CommitMaker/README.md

 Erro na API: HTTPSConnectionPool(host='geek-jokes.sameerkumar.website', port=443): Max retries exceeded with url: /api?format=json (Caused by NameResolutionError("<urllib3.connection.HTTPSConnection object at 0x74ef3bd68980>: Failed to resolve 'geek-jokes.sameerkumar.website' ([Errno -3] Temporary failure in name resolution)"))

 Chuck Norris doesn't play god.
 Playing is for children.

+If you work in an office with Chuck Norris, don't ask him for his three-hole-punch.